-What strikes me the most about carving is that each carve is literally rotting away as I work.
+What I love the most about pumpkin carving is that each carve is literally rotting away as I work.
 It sounds morbid, I know.
 But much like life, each carve is temporary but no less worth it.

 As an artist, I enjoy watching these creations take shape under my fingers.
 It gives me a way to express myself and my interests.
 Including my current interest (maybe obsession?) of watching Hamilton with my daughter.
 Which is why I have decided to start the Hamilton Project.